-CMV Quantitative (Viral load) Test in Delhi51+ booked in last 3 days
+CMV Quantitative (Viral load) by Real time PCR Plasma in Dadar53+ booked in last 3 days

 Cytomegalovirus (CMV) is a common and major cause of opportunistic infection in organ transplant recipients, causing significant morbidity and mortality.

-Summary Price Of CMV Quantitative (Viral load) Test in Delhi
+Summary Price Of CMV Quantitative (Viral load) by Real time PCR Plasma in Dadar

-Metropolis Healthcare is a leading diagnostics centre and pathology lab in India equipped with the latest state-of-the-art technologies that provides the CMV Quantitative (Viral load) Test with a clear pricing structure
+Metropolis Healthcare is a leading diagnostics centre and pathology lab in India equipped with the latest state-of-the-art technologies that provides the CMV Quantitative (Viral load) by Real time PCR Plasma with a clear pricing structure

-The price of CMV Quantitative (Viral load) Test in Delhi is ₹ 7,000
+The price of CMV Quantitative (Viral load) by Real time PCR Plasma in Dadar is ₹ 7,400

 We are committed to deliver accurate and quality results from the best labs in India with complete transparency regarding test cost and turnaround time.
 No matter where you are, we strive to offer patients high-quality service that is affordable and accessible.

 To make an online appointment, get in touch with Metropolis.